 In Missouri, the most common work-related injuries are tears and strained related to lifting.
 While repetitive stress injuries are among the most common, workplace accidents can also be severe, disabling, and even fatal.

-At The Bradley Law Firm, we help injured workers recover workers’ compensation benefits for all types of injuries, including:
+At Bradley Law Personal Injury Lawyers, we help injured workers recover workers’ compensation benefits for all types of injuries, including:

 - Brain injuries